berdav/entombed/README.md

 ![Avatar](resources/avatar.png)

+In which you can see a lot of things, depending on your ego and, well, I'm not a Psychologist.

 ## Thanks
 This work is based on the work
 "Entombed: An archaeological examination of an Atari 2600 game" by